 Philosophy of nonviolence

 In contrast, the leaders of the Civil Rights Movement chose the tactic of nonviolence as a tool to dismantle institutionalized racial segregation, discrimination, and inequality.
 Indeed, they followed Martin Luther King Jr.'s guiding principles of nonviolence and passive resistance.
-Civil rights leaders had long understood that segregationists would go to any length to maintain their power and control over blacks.
-Consequently, they believed some changes might be made if enough people outside the South witnessed the violence blacks had experienced for decades.
+Civil rights leaders had long understood that segregationists would go to any length to maintain their power and control over African Americans.
+Consequently, they believed some changes might be made if enough people outside the South witnessed the violence African Americans had experienced for decades.

 History of violence

-In 1955, Reverend George Lee, vice president of the Regional Council of Negro Leadership and NAACP worker, was shot in the face and killed for urging blacks in the Mississippi Delta to vote.
-Although eyewitnesses saw a carload of whites drive by and shoot into Lee's automobile, the authorities failed to charge anyone.
+In 1955, Reverend George Lee, vice president of the Regional Council of Negro Leadership and NAACP worker, was shot in the face and killed for urging African Americans in the Mississippi Delta to vote.
+Although eyewitnesses saw a carload of White people drive by and shoot into Lee's automobile, the authorities failed to charge anyone.
 Governor Hugh White refused requests to send investigators to Belzoni, Mississippi, where the murder occurred.

-In August 1955, Lamar Smith, sixty-three-year-old farmer and World War II veteran, was shot in cold blood on the crowded courthouse lawn in Brookhaven, Mississippi, for urging blacks to vote.
-In Local People, John Dittmer writes although the sheriff saw a white man leaving the scene 'with blood all over him' no one admitted to having witnessed the shooting and the killer went free.
+In August 1955, Lamar Smith, sixty-three-year-old farmer and World War II veteran, was shot in cold blood on the crowded courthouse lawn in Brookhaven, Mississippi, for urging African Americans to vote.
+In Local People, John Dittmer writes “although the sheriff saw a white man leaving the scene 'with blood all over him' no one admitted to having witnessed the shooting” and “the killer went free.”